Programming Environment (Building Software)

 C, C++, and Fortran: Traditional HPC

 The DeltaAI programming environment is provided by HPE/Cray as the Cray User Environment .
 The Cray Compiler Environment describes the compilers: cc, CC, and ftn for building C, C++, and Fortran codes (serial, OpenMP, and/or MPI).
 Use the Cray compilers and the PrgEnv-<compiler_family> of your choice.
-There are two tested/functional programming environments (modules) on DeltaAI: PrgEnv-gnu and PrgEnv-cray.
+There are three tested/functional programming environments (modules) on DeltaAI: PrgEnv-gnu, PrgEnv-cray, and prgenv-nvidia (note lowercase for nvidia).
 PrgEnv-gnu is loaded by default.
-PrgEnv-nvidia and PrgEnv-nvhpc do not work at this time.

 typical flags